Mohid-Abbas/POSIX-Pulse-Pipeline/README.md

 - `-i <dir>` : Specify the input directory containing `.csv` files (Default: `data`).
 - `-o <dir>` : Specify the output directory for reports (Default: `output`).
 - `-n <num>` : Set the number of worker threads in the processor (Default: `4`).
+- `-q <num>` : Set the queue size (Q) for the bounded buffer (Default: `10`).
 - `-c`       : Perform a clean build (`make clean`) before compiling.
 - `-h`       : Show the help message.

+---

+## Generic CSV Support

+The system is engineered to handle varied CSV structures without code changes:
+- **Variable Columns**: The processor automatically sums all numeric columns found after the first column (the key).
+- **Header Detection**: It intelligently skips non-numeric header rows.
+- **Robustness**: Empty lines or malformed rows are skipped without interrupting the pipeline.
+- **Scaling**: Supports up to 5,000 unique keys/categories by default (configurable in `common.h`).

 ---